TrajectoryGovernance & societyAI is being built into everything you already use

 1. September 21, 2023

-Microsoft launches Copilot in Windows 11.
+Microsoft announces Copilot as a unified AI companion across Windows 11, Edge, Bing, and Office 365.
 The first time AI is positioned as a built-in operating-system feature rather than a separate app.

 Apple announces Apple Intelligence at WWDC, with on-device AI built into every recent iPhone, iPad, and Mac.
 The framing is that AI is a system feature, not a destination.